dhimmel/hustle/README.md

-# hustle
+# Cataloging publishers charging for free content

-Cataloging publishers charging for free content
+This respository is a crowdsourced catalog of publishers hustling potential buyers.
+We document instances where publishers attempt to sell content that should be freely available.

 | type | status | price | publication | publisher | title | documentation |
 | ---- | ------ | ----- | ----------- | --------- | ----- | ------ |